clareaulab/CARPNN/workflows/Boltz/README.md

 2. The `boltz_pipeline_wrapper_step_06_08_HC.sh` script runs step 06-08 to extract additional metrics from the outputs from the previous step.
 3. The `10_aggregate_boltz_outputs.sh` script aggregates scores from previous outputs for downstream analysis

-For example of what the output structure should look like, see
+For example of what the output structure should look like, see the `examples/01_bindcraft_boltz_refolded/predictions`.
+For exact commands check the notebooks.

 ## Script setup and Descriptions

 ### All scripts

-The `CARPNN_DIR` variable should be updated to the path to this CARPNN installation directory.

 The sbatch headers configurations (ex: `#SBATCH --partition=cpu`) should be updated to fit your HPC system.